The Top 5 Most Common Mistakes that Lead to USCIS Rejection or RFE

 - Industry Outlook: Where the industry is headed, relevant forecast metrics (size, trend, life cycle, projected growth, etc.)

 3. Incomplete or poorly researched market analysis:

-The importance of a proper market analysis in a visa business plan cannot be overstated.
+The importance of proper market analysis in a visa business plan cannot be overstated.
 The market analysis should give a clear idea of the road your business is traveling.
-A well researched and written market analysis enables a company to lure investors, sidestep pitfalls, attract customers, and most importantly, in this case, impress the immigration officer.
-Often, business visa petitions get rejected because of incomplete, poorly researched or poorly written market analysis.
+A well-researched and written market analysis enables a company to lure investors, sidestep pitfalls, attract customers, and most importantly, in this case, impress the immigration officer.
+Often, business visa petitions get rejected because of incomplete, poorly researched, or poorly written market analysis.

 A complete market analysis should include the following: